The main protagonist of the first, second, and fourth films in the original American Pie series.

 - In-Series Nickname: "Shitbreak", by Stifler.

 - Kavorka Man: Somewhat.
-He's an oddball and not the best looking of the guys yet he hooked up with the most girls during his first year of college, at three.
+He's a pretentious oddball and not the best looking of the guys yet he hooked up with the most girls during his first year of college, at three.
 It may not be that many compared to Stifler (or so Stifler claims), but still rather impressive.

 - Laser-Guided Karma: Stifler hooking up with Finch's Mom in the fourth movie.